-[46] The Complainant's position is that the Elbow River Casino should have been included in the City's capitalization rate analysis.
+[37] The Complainant's position is that the Elbow River Casino should have been included in the City's capitalization rate analysis.
 The Complainant noted that the date of sale was only two days after the July 1, 2012 valuation date, and that like the subject property, the Elbow River Casino is a retail property in the Beltline District.

-[47] In the Complainant's view, a casino is not a unique retail property that can only be compared to other casinos.
+- [38] In the Complainant's view, a casino is not a unique retail property that can only be compared to other casinos.
 The Complainant noted that there is nothing in the design or construction of a casino that would prevent it from being used for some purpose other than as a casino.
 The Complainant also noted that the land use designation for the Elbow River Casino is "Direct Control District" [C2, p.
-49], which the Complainant argued means that the building could be used for almost anything.

-[48] In support of their position, the Complainant referred the Board to previous CARB decisions that have determined that casinos are not particularly unique, including CARB 1850-2011-P, CARB 2377/2012-P, CARB 1828/2012-P.
+49], which the Complainant argued means that the building could be used for almost anything. - [39] In support of their position, the Complainant referred the Board to previous CARB decisions that have determined that casinos are not particularly unique, including CARB 1850-2011-P, CARB 2377/2012-P, CARB 1828/2012-P.

-[49] The Respondent's position is that the Elbow River Casino was excluded from their Beltline retail capitalization rate analysis because it is such a unique property.

-[50] The Respondent argued that the Elbow River Casino was purpose built to accommodate a casino, and that in so doing, the Alberta Gaming and Liquor Commission's strict requirements had to be complied with.
+- [40] The Respondent's position is that the Elbow River Casino was excluded from their Beltline retail capitalization rate analysis because it is such a unique property. - [41] The Respondent argued that the Elbow River Casino was purpose built to accommodate a casino, and that in so doing, the Alberta Gaming and Liquor Commission's strict requirements had to be complied with.
 Some of these requirements are reproduced in Exhibit R1 from 72465, pp. 16-50, and are requirements the Respondent suggests are very different from what one would find in other Beltline retail space.
 In the Respondent's view, these assets are built as casinos and sold as casinos.
-While a casino could theoretically be converted into some other retail space, the Respondent argued that in reality they are not, and that other retail space cannot simply be converted into a casino.
+While a casino could theoretically be converted into some other retail space, the Respondent argued that in reality they are not, and that other retail space cannot simply be converted into a casino. - [42] The Respondent also pointed to the size of the Elbow River Casino property.
+The building has an assessed area of 77,681 sf and is situated on a 67,277 sf parcel of land.
+The Respondent referred to a number of previous decisions which have determined that casinos are unique properties, including CARB 2213/2010-P and CARB 1839/2011-P.